Witney History, Family Crest & Coats of Arms

 Early History of the Witney family

-Another 89 words (6 lines of text) covering the years 1377, 1413 and 1436 are included under the topic Early Witney History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Witney research.
+Another 45 words (3 lines of text) covering the years 1377, 1413, 1436, 1548, 1601 and 1388 are included under the topic Early Witney History in all our PDF Extended History products and printed products wherever possible.

 Witney Spelling Variations